 For example, they might say that since you’re a medium-sized business, they prefer cash accounting because it keeps things simple and lets you know how much cash you have on hand at a quick glance.
 Or they might say that since you’re an international organization with offices and payers all over the world, they prefer an accrual method because it gives you a more realistic picture of your actual income and expenses (and, it’s worthwhile to note, this is the required method for US businesses with revenue over $5 million).

-There are any number of challenges a candidate might pick to talk about, but you should look for their answer to demonstrate critical thinking, solid decision-making skills and poise under pressure.
+There are any number of challenges a candidate might pick to talk about.
+Still, you should look for their answer to demonstrate critical thinking, solid decision-making skills, and poise under pressure.
 These qualities indicate an independent worker who will be able to find solutions rather than merely identifying problems.
-Look for the candidate to tell a story with a beginning, middle and end, which will help you get a feel of their thought process when confronted with a challenge.
+Look for the candidate to tell a story with a beginning, middle, and end, which will help you get a feel of their thought process when confronted with a challenge.

 There are plenty of situations where dollar figures on paper don’t tell a company’s whole story.
 You want finance staffers who can read past what’s on the page to glean a complete and accurate picture of where the organization stands financially.